 We are seeking 2024 Host Mentor Farms for the YA Apprenticeship Program in Alberta, Saskatchewan and Manitoba to grow the next generation of regenerative agriculture practitioners.

-We are looking for farmers who are dedicated stewards of the land; are skilled and enthusiastic teachers who have a passion for mentoring young and aspiring farmers; and have a farm philosophy that recognizes the connectedness of the land and people.
+Are you a rancher or farmer who is a dedicated steward of the land?
+Are you a skilled and enthusiastic teachers who has a passion for mentoring young and aspiring farmers?
+Do you have a farm philosophy that recognizes the connectedness of the land and people?